JFK Assassination Resource and Research Guide

 The JFK Assassination: The Jim Garrison Tapes, released by John Barbour in 1992, was the first film that really helped me understand the JFK assassination, the case for conspiracy, the story of Jim Garrison’s investigation and the Clay Shaw trial, and the political context behind the coup.
 It features numerous clips of Barbour’s interviews with Jim Garrison himself, which makes it a real jewel.
 Barbour released this film as something of a companion piece to Oliver Stone’s JFK, as it provides a documentary take on the true story of Garrison’s investigation that serves as the frame for Stone’s film.

 JFK: Destiny Betrayed is a 2021 four-part series directed by Oliver Stone and written by researcher Jim DiEugenio.
 It’s meant as another complementary documentary to Stone’s JFK, synthesizing the results of continued research since JFK’s release in 1991 with a deeper dive into the political context behind the coup that removed Kennedy from power.
-It also takes a close look at many key aspects of the evidence and the conspiracy, and is very well-done.
+It also takes a close look at many key aspects of the evidence and the conspiracy, with a particularly excellent summary of the medical evidence.
+Overall, this documentary is very well-done.

 JFK, Oliver Stone’s Academy Award winning 1991 opus, remains a cinema masterpiece, worthy of many repeat viewings.
 I can’t recommend it highly enough.
 Based on the true story of New Orleans District Attorney Jim Garrison’s investigation of the case and prosecution of Clay Shaw in the late 60’s, the film provides an engaging overview of most of the pertinent issues in the JFK assassination.
 The 1991 theatrical release is fast-paced and riveting, despite its length, while the Director’s Cut contains an additional 17 minutes of content.